AllenInstitute/AllenSDK/doc_template/glif_models.rst

 The GLIF neuron configuration files available from the Allen Brain Atlas API use built-in methods, however you can supply your own custom method if you like::

-    # define your own custom voltage reset rule (that just returns the previous voltage value)
+    # define your own custom voltage reset rule
+    # this one just returns the previous voltage value
     def custom_voltage_reset_rule(neuron, voltage_t0, custom_param_a, custom_param_b):
         return voltage_t0